 I. The Reading Room

-Opening Hours: The Reading Room is open during Institute hours (During Term: Monday to Friday 9:00-1:00 and 2:00-5:00 or by special arrangement with the Administrator)
+Opening Hours: The Reading Room is open during Institute hours (During Term: Monday to Friday 9:00-5:00 or by special arrangement with the Administrator)

 - BOOKS MAY NOT BE REMOVED FROM THE BUILDING.